ilyakava/DillyDally/README.md

 ---

 #Functional-Phase III
-* by the end of this phase, an additional view showing any MySpots user's collections on the map will be availible
+* by the end of this phase, an additional view showing any DillyDally user's collections on the map will be availible

 ---